scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** touch
 - **Duration:** instant

-Attempt to bring back a creature that has died in the past 10 minutes.
-Make a spellcasting roll, adding 2 terrible die plus a terrible die for every time this creature has died.
-On success the target is brought back to life with 1 wound.
-For the next 3 days they take a -1 to all attributes.
+Attempt to bring back a creature that has been dead for no longer than 10 minutes.
+Make a spellcasting roll against 2 terrible dice, adding a terrible die for every time this creature has died.
+On success the creature is brought back to life with 1 wound.
+For the next 3 days their attribute scores are reduced by 1.

-Add an enhanced die to the roll for every level above 3rd.
+Add an enhanced die to the roll for every level cast above 3rd.

 ___
 #### Spirit Animal